 Best yoga practices for weight loss

 Here's the good and bad news.
-While yoga for beginners is fun and accessible, for the practice to make an impact on your weight loss, you need to go for a more dynamic style.
+Yoga for beginners is fun and accessible, while yoga for back pain is often slow and gentle.
+But, for the practice to make an impact on your weight loss, you need to go for a more dynamic style.

-“While most styles of yoga are not strenuous enough to be considered ‘exercise’, it will definitely help you to strengthen your body and reduce stress (and stress levels are linked to weight gain),” says Sarah.
+As leading yoga teacher Sarah Highfieldsays, yoga can help some people to lose weight but they have to try a more intense practice, like a Vinyasa or power yoga.
+“While most styles of yoga are not strenuous enough to be considered exercise, it will definitely help you to strengthen your body and reduce stress,” she says.

 What are the best yoga moves to help you lose weight?